 - First, the believer is to “sanctify Christ as Lord” in their hearts, meaning, as the old Harvard mission statement put it, “to lay Christ in the bottom” as the only foundation for education and engagement.

 - Second, the believer is to be prepared with a verbal “defense (apologia) to everyone who asks…” We are to offer a word of explanation or rebuttal back to the objections leveled against the Christian faith.

 - Third, the believer must also exhibit and maintain a gracious tone and attitude.
 While we must have something to say in reply or defense, we must say it with “gentleness and respect”.

-If believers are to be prepared for and effectively engaged in conversations about Christianity then each of these areas raised by Peter must mutually reinforce each other.
-Tragically, as too many examples testify, defending the faith intellectually yet without a Christ centered foundation or a respectful tone undermines and contradicts our claims to possess the truth and to speak for Jesus.
+If apologists and evangelists are to be prepared for and effectively engaged in conversations about Christianity, then each of these areas raised by Peter must mutually reinforce each other.
+Tragically, as too many examples testify, defending and explaining Christianity without a Christ centered foundation or a respectful tone undermines and contradicts our claims to possess the truth and to speak for Jesus.

-While there are many important topics for Christian apologetics to address, the purpose of ReThink3:15 is to help pastors, parents, and individual Christians to “rethink” Peter’s exhortation and to take seriously the importance of carrying out Christian apologetics, evangelism, and outreach in a way that honors Christ the Lord as holy and is, above all else, gentle and respectful.
-That being said, our teaching team and guest speakers are practically and prayerfully vetted to ensure that their heart posture and their tone, especially towards non-Christians and hurting Christians, is as impressive as their professional resume.
+That being said, our teaching team and guest speakers are practically and prayerfully vetted to ensure that their heart posture and their tone, especially towards non-Christians and hurting Christians, is as impressive as their professional resumes.

 To increase the number of Christians clearly and confidently sharing the gospel and to reduce the number of professing Christians, particularly our young people, leaving the church due to unanswered (or poorly answered) questions.

 We envision a world where more churches and individual believers are creating space for better conversations, offering better answers to difficult questions, and are engaging non-Christians and struggling Christians with gentleness and respect.